canfoundation/governance-design/community/Readme.md

     );
 ```

-## community::set right holder for sole execution type of code
 ### Description:
 - set right holder for sole exection type of code
 - The one who satisfy the requirement can execute code directly without voting